jennisha29/jennisha29/README.md

 ## 🚀 What Drives Me

-Whenever I encounter a business challenge, I naturally start thinking about how data can help solve it.

-That mindset led me into data engineering and analytics.
-I enjoy breaking complex problems into manageable components, designing robust data architectures, and turning information into actionable insights.

-Over the years, I've worked across the data lifecycle from building large-scale ETL pipelines and cloud data warehouses to developing analytics solutions, machine learning models, and production-ready data workflows.
+I enjoy working across the data and AI stack, building solutions that turn ideas into practical outcomes.
+From designing reliable ETL pipelines and cloud data platforms to developing analytics solutions that support business decisions, I focus on creating systems that are both scalable and useful.

+Over time, my work has expanded into machine learning, MLOps, RAG systems, and agentic AI applications.
+What I enjoy most is connecting the pieces, transforming raw data into insights, automating complex workflows, and building intelligent systems that solve real problems.

-My goal is simple: build reliable data systems that enable better decisions.
+My goal is simple: to build dependable data and AI solutions that help organizations make better decisions and create meaningful impact.

 ---